Advanced Materials and Processes for a Resilient Society

 Integrated Bioengineering Research, Education, and Outreach Experiences for Females and Underrepresented Minorities

-WPI’s Biomedical Engineering REU offers opportunities to explore research on a project that may include topics like stem cell differentiation and delivery, tissue engineering and regenerative medicine, biomaterials, bacterial adhesion, mechanobiology and bioreactors, developing engineered connective tissue, nanotechnology, and biophysics.
-Women and underrepresented minority students are especially encouraged to apply.
+WPI’s Biomedical Engineering REU offers opportunities to complete research on a project that may include topics like stem cell differentiation and delivery, tissue engineering and regenerative medicine, biomaterials, bacterial adhesion, mechanobiology and bioreactors, developing engineered connective tissue, nanotechnology, and biophysics.

 Learn more: wpi.edu/+biomedicalREU